 Risk Audit approach Audit findings and conclusion Fraud in revenue recognition Under ISA (UK) 240 there is a presumed risk of fraud in relation to revenue recognition.
 The presumption is that the company could adopt accounting policies or recognise income in such a way as to lead to a material misstatement in the reported revenue position.
 Review and testing of revenues recognition policies Detailed substantive testing on all material revenue streams, including ESFA and local authority funding We are satisfied that income is free of material errors and is appropriately disclosed in the financial statements.
 Management override of controls Under ISA (UK) 240 there is a presumed risk that management and trustees have the ability to process transactions or make adjustments to financial records outside of the normal financial control processes.
 Such transactions could lead to a material misstatement in the financial statements.
 Review of accounting estimates, judgement and decisions made by management Testing of journal entries Review of significant unusual transactions Our testing did not indicate any evidence of management override of controls.
 Going concern Under ISA (UK) 570, there is a presumed risk that the academy trust may not be a going concern.
-Review of year end reserves Review of budgets for at least 12 months following the date the accounts are approved Review of future plans and commitments See our assessment of the work done on going concern below.
+Review of year end reserves Review of budgets for at least 12 months following the date the accounts are approved Consideration of assumptions made in producing the budgets Consideration of the trustees' assessment of going concern Review of future plans and commitments See our assessment of the work done on going concern below.